 However, it's said that the average cost of deposits for the bank is 4%.
-Development of nation banking sector of that country is responsible and must be strong.
-The financial sector like bank is a vast field, which helps in reducing poverty, increase in life style of people, increase employment opportunities and there by developing the society of a country as a whole development of a country depends upon adequate saving and invested in productive sector which is inspired by banking activities.
-Due to the low income there is fewer saving people spend all the money in consumption of necessary items.
-People who have a lot of money also consume precious goods; people have no idea the investment in productive line.
+For the development of nation banking sector of that country is responsible and must be strong.
+The financial sector like bank is a vast field, which helps in reducing poverty, increase in life style of people, increase employment opportunities and there by developing the society of a country as a whole.
+Development of a country depends upon adequate saving and investments in productive sector which is inspired by banking activities.
+Due to the low income there is fewer saving .people spend all the money in consumption of necessary items.
+People who have a lot of money also consume precious goods; people have no idea to make investment in productive line.
 Banks are the main sources which motivate people to save their earnings.
-Banks collect the saving of people in the form of deposits collection and investment in the productive area.
+Banks collect the saving of people in the form of deposits collection and invest in the productive area.
 They give the loan to the people; banks mobilize deposit collected from people.

-The importance of the banking as the nerve centre of economic development cannot be over emphasized and it is said that which are the need of and great wealth of country has got to be kept very scared just as water of irrigation good banks are for the country's and trade.
+The importance of the banking as the nerve centre of economic development cannot be under emphasized and it is said that which are the need of and great wealth of country has got to be kept very scared just as water of irrigation good banks are for the country's economy and trade.
 The development of a country is always measured by its economic development through indices.
-Therefore every country has given emphasis on uplifting of a country can hardly be carried forward with out the assistances of financial institution.
+Therefore every country has given emphasis on uplifting economy of a country which can hardly be carried forward with out the assistances of financial institution.
 They are the indispensable part of the development process It is the fact that the unorganized financial system leads the country.
 Therefore, central bank plays a major role and keeping the financial system of a country organized by providing those guidelines and directions.

-The recent trend in the banking industries has been observed that the portion of idle cash they are holding is mounting.
-For instance: commercial banks are currently holding about 326.364 billion rupees.
-In the mean time, the total loan outstanding and investments of commercial banks is about 320.316 billion rupees only.
-This clearly shows the level of deposit management by commercial banks and it requires something to be done immediately.
+The recent past trend in the banking industries had been observed that the portion of idle cash they were holding was mounting.
+For instance: commercial banks were holding about 326.364 billion rupees in 2008.
+In the mean time, the total loan outstanding and investments of commercial banks was about 320.316 billion rupees only.
+However recent trend in banking sector shows that the lending ratio to that of deposits collected is very high which is seen as problem in liquidity for banking sector.
+This clearly shows the level of deposit management by commercial bank.

 Recognizing the true fact of developing country," Nepal cannot ignore the importance of commercial banks.
-Realizing it, HMG of Nepal has been adopted the economy liberalization policy.
-Due to liberalization policy made by government, the number of bank has been increased and there has emerged the tough competition among them".
+Realizing it, HMG of Nepal has adopted the economic liberalization policy.
+Due to liberalization policy made by government, the number of bank has been increased and there has emerged the tough competition among them" (Banking and financial statistics, 1997, p: 37).

-1.2 Focus of the study
+1.2 Focus of the Study

 This study focuses on the history of the deposit mobilization of total commercial banking system and two sampled banks NBL and SCBNL.
-This study is made the especial aim of observing the deposit mobilization position of total commercial banking system in Nepal and comparing the deposit mobilization position of NBL representing the government owned commercial bank and SCBNL representing the private sector commercial bank.
+This study is made for the special aim of observing the deposit mobilization position of total commercial banking system in Nepal and comparing the deposit mobilization position of NBL representing the government owned commercial bank and SCBNL representing the private sector commercial bank.
 Therefore the study certainly focuses on the elements related to deposit mobilization.
 The study focuses on the analysis of efficiency of deposit mobilization of total commercial banking system and two sampled banks.